2 Things to Consider When Hiring a Personal Trainer

 Educate your people so they eventually don’t have to rely on you.

 I’m a huge believer in educating my people on the why behind the what.
 As trainers we spend a massive amount of time talking, demonstrating, and teaching form and technique, but when do we educate on the why behind it all?
-When do we implement educating for the sole purpose of independence?
+When do we implement education for the sole purpose of independence?

 It may seem like a play to kill job security, but it’s the right thing to do.
 The more educated your clients the more you’ll be doing your job.

 Two simple but often overlooked points to ponder.
-Just ask yourself the real reason you’re hiring a trainer and what exactly do you want out of your training.
+Just ask yourself the real reason you’re hiring a trainer and what exactly you want out of your training.

 Happy lifting.